 - Increase the network renewals that can be undertaken - Address the backlog of road maintenance activities that has built up - Undertake more maintenance on bridges.

-We will, of course, continue to apply for maximum subsidies in the areas of drainage, bridging, road safety, footpaths, streetlights, signage, funding for rural road seal extensions from the LTP.
+We will, of course, continue to apply for maximum subsidies in the areas of drainage, bridging, road safety, footpaths, streetlights, signage, vegetation control, sealed and unsealed road maintenance and renewals.